percona/pmm-doc/source/faq.rst

 Any modern 64-bit Linux distribution.
 It is tested on the latest versions of Debian, Ubuntu, CentOS, and Red Hat Enterprise Linux.

 A minimum of 100 MB of storage is required for installing the PMM Client package.
 With a good connection to PMM Server, additional storage is not required.
 However, the client needs to store any collected data that it cannot dispatch immediately, so additional storage may be required if the connection is unstable or the throughput is low.
+(Caching only applies to Query Analytics data; Prometheus data is never cached on the client side.)

 .. _data-retention: